Market Design for Capacity Sharing in Networks: The static basic model

 \end{proposition}

-The primal-dual formulation in Proposition \ref{prop:primal_dual} enables us to convert the market equilibrium existence problem to the existence of integer optimal solution in \eqref{eq:LP1bar}.
-In the proof of Proposition \ref{prop:primal_dual}, we show that the four properties of market equilibrium -- individual rationality, stability, budget balance, and market clearing -- are equivalent to the feasibility constraints and the complementary slackness conditions in \eqref{eq:LP1bar} and \eqref{eq:D1bar}.
-Following from strong duality, a market equilibrium exists if and only if the optimality gap between the linear relaxation \eqref{eq:LP1bar} and the integer problem \eqref{eq:IP} is zero.
-That is, the existence of market equilibrium is equivalent to the existence of integer optimal solutions in \eqref{eq:LP1bar}.

-However, the linear programs \eqref{eq:LP1bar} and \eqref{eq:D1bar} cannot be directly used to compute market equilibrium even if we ignore the integer constraints because the primal (resp. dual) program has exponential number of variables (resp. constraints).
-In Sections \ref{sec:tractable_pooling} -- \ref{sec:algorithm}, we provide conditions that guarantee the existence and tractability of integer solution in \eqref{eq:LP1bar}, and provide a polynomial time algorithm to compute the market equilibrium.
-We extend the results of the tractable case to general networks with multiple origin-destination pairs in Section \ref{sec:multipop}.
+Even if we ignore the integer constraints, the linear programs \eqref{eq:LP1bar} and \eqref{eq:D1bar} cannot be directly used to compute market equilibrium because the primal (resp. dual) program has an exponential number of variables (resp. constraints).
+When \eqref{eq:LP1bar} does not have an integral solution, Proposition \ref{prop:primal_dual} indicates that even if \eqref{eq:IP} is solved, there does not exist an edge price vector and a payment vector to implement the optimal trip allocation so that agents are willing to optimally share the network capacity.
+In Sections \ref{sec:tractable_pooling}, we provide conditions that guarantee the existence and tractability of integer solution in \eqref{eq:LP1bar}, and algorithms to compute the market equilibrium.
+We extend the results of the tractable case to general networks and add the temporal dimension of trip allocation in Section \ref{sec:multipop}.